JHofman18/CST276SRS00/REPORT.md

 Name: <Your name here>

-Unresolved Issues: Place your unresolved issues here.
-Include things you tried to resolve them.
+Unresolved Issues: hello world commented out.
+Removed comment indicator.

 Notes: The more concise and detailed the notes, the better the grade.